doncandela/mgah/mgah.md

 There are however some murky intermediate situations.
 For example [NumPy advanced indexing](https://numpy.org/doc/stable/user/basics.indexing.html) allows many complicated operations (e.g. operations on elements meeting complicated conditions) on arrays to be carried out much faster than if they were coded directly in Python -- but maybe slower than would be possible in C++.

-Be that as it may, the premise of this document is **speeding up Python code** by using one or the other of the following strategies (or potentially both together, although that is not discussed in detail):
+Be that as it may, the premise of this document is **speeding up (Python + packages) code** by using one or the other of the following strategies (or potentially both together, although that is not discussed in detail):

-(a)  **by running many copies of the same Python code at the same time, using MPI** -- on the multiple cores of one or more CPUs, or
+(a)  **by running many copies of the same (Python + packages) code at the same time, using MPI** -- on the multiple cores of one or more CPUs, or

-(b) **by using a GPU** which is a highly-parallel computational device which however does not directly run Python code (or C++ code, for that matter, although a specialized hybrid language called [CUDA C++](https://docs.nvidia.com/cuda/cuda-c-programming-guide/) is often used to program GPUs).
+(b) **by using GPU-aware packages** -- a GPU is a highly-parallel computational device which however does not directly run Python code (or C++ code, for that matter, although a specialized hybrid language called [CUDA C++](https://docs.nvidia.com/cuda/cuda-c-programming-guide/) is often used to program GPUs).

-For case (a) the individual, simultaneously-executing copies of a Python program can each take advantage of packages like NumPy and SciPy, providing parallel speedup in addition to that provided by such packages.  **TODO only true if Numpy multithreading allowed in MPI, haven't seen how to do this on PCs yet and haven't tried on Unity yet** For this approach, you need to figure out how to split your problem into many pieces that can profitably run in parallel, how the pieces will be set up, controlled, and communicate with each other, etc.
+For case (a) the individual, simultaneously-executing copies of a Python program can each take advantage of packages like NumPy and SciPy.
+(However, depending on how things are set up, when used with MPI packages like NumPy may be prevented from using multithreading on multiple cores as is common without MPI.)
+For this approach, you need to figure out how to split your problem into many pieces that can profitably run in parallel, how the pieces will be set up, controlled, and communicate with each other, etc.

  Conversely for case (b) a  **GPU-aware Python package** like CuPy, PyTorch, or PyCUDA can be installed.
 The first two of these completely take care of parallelization in a manner transparent to the Python programmer, who however must keep track of which objects are on the GPU and which are on the CPU - a relatively simple thing.